arkadiko-dao/arkadiko/docs/grant.md

 ## Budget & Milestones
 **What grant amount are you seeking?
 How long will the project take in hours?
 If more than 20, please break down the project into milestones, with a clear output (e.g., low-fi mockup, MVP with two features) and include the estimated work hours for each milestone.**

 This project will take hundreds of hours (probably more like thousands for a mainnet-ready version though).
 I am seeking a grant amount of $50,000 which would cover approximately 60% of my time & expenses made in the next 6 months.
+If it's up to me, payment can be done in STX tokens since I believe the ecosystem will keep growing and people working on Arkadiko should be incentivised to take STX.
+In the short to mid term, these tokens will be stacked to gain BTC anyway, which can be used to compensate people as well.
 The project can be broken down into 3 big parts (Smart Contracts + UI).
 The parts are the following:

 1. Creating Vaults, Minting, Transferring & Burning (smart contract + UI)
 2. Auctioning of Liquidated Vaults